 But no matter how great your treatment program is, there are still a few questions to ask yourself.
 How motivated are you?
 What would you like your life to be like?
 Are you willing to put in the effort?

-Step 1: Research the Right Treatment Program for You
+Step 1: Choose the Right Treatment Program

-Step 2: Focus on Your Goal
+Step 2: Focus on Your Recovery Goals

 It’s easy to forget your long-term goals when you’re in the thick of rehab and wake up feeling anxious, irritable or depressed.